 Women and men make the same money mistakes, but there are some mistakes that are more exposed to a particular type of person.
-Just like any other person, women should not fall for traps that make them lose money or spend money on things they don’t need.
+Just like any other person, women should not fall into traps that make them lose money or spend money on things they don’t need.

 Here is a list of things you must avoid if you want to be a financially savvy woman.